Matthew Biggs

 President

-Matthew Biggs was elected President of the International Federation of Professional & Technical Engineers (IFPTE) at the union’s 60th Constitutional Convention held in Washington, D.C. and online in August 2021.
+Matthew Biggs was elected President of the International Federation of Professional & Technical Engineers (IFPTE) at the union’s 60th Constitutional Convention held in Washington, D.C., and online in August 2021, and was reelected again at IFPTE’s 61st Triennial Convention in New Orleans in July 2024.
 Prior to his election, Biggs had served as IFPTE Secretary-Treasurer since 2018 and as the Legislative and Political Director for IFPTE since September 2001.

 Biggs is a Washington, DC native, a product of the Prince George's County public school system, and a 1994 graduate from the University of Maryland at College Park, where he earned a Bachelor of Arts degree in political science.